 Where SEAL Sits in Your Stack

 SEAL is not another application for lawyers to log into.
-It’s an upstream control layer your systems call in the background.
+It sits in the Commit Layer as an upstream control point your systems call in the background.

 At a high level: